 Then there's the enterprise-first design.
 Winston AI is clearly built for organizations: team dashboards, bulk scanning, API access, and even a HUMN-1 website certification badge (only available on the Advanced plan and above).
 If you're an individual user, a lot of those features are irrelevant.
 You're subsidizing capabilities you'll never touch.
 The interface feels corporate.
 The onboarding assumes you're setting up a team workflow.
 It's a small thing, but it adds friction for solo users.

 Finally, while 99.98% accuracy sounds bulletproof, that number comes from Winston's own benchmark on unmodified AI text.
 Independent testing tells a different story.
-A CaptainWords analysis found Winston scored 100% on recall (identifying AI content) but only 75% on precision (correctly identifying human content).
+Reviewers consistently find Winston catches AI text reliably while flagging a meaningful share of genuine human writing, so its real-world precision on human content is lower than the headline number implies.
 That gap means Winston AI prioritizes catching every possible AI text at the expense of falsely flagging legitimate human writing.
-The Liang et al. (2023) Stanford study found that AI detectors flag 61.22% of TOEFL essays written by non-native English speakers as AI-generated.
+The Liang et al. (2023) Stanford study found that AI detectors flag 61.22% of TOEFL essays written by non-native English speakers as AI-generated, and a 2026 study by Hadra and colleagues reported false-positive rates as high as 43-83% on real student writing.
 Winston AI isn't immune to this problem.
-Technical documents showed a 35% higher false positive rate versus general web content in one review, and blogs written before 2018 (years before ChatGPT existed) have been flagged as AI-generated.
+Technical and highly structured prose tends to draw more false flags than casual web content, and blogs written years before ChatGPT existed have been flagged as AI-generated.

 Winston AI's confidence scores also fluctuate on shorter texts.
 Under 300 words, results get noticeably less reliable.
 If precision on short-form content matters to you, that's a legitimate gap.